mvolkmann/blog/src/smalltalk.md

 For example, to delete all instances of a given class, run `SomeClass allInstancesDo: [ :obj | obj delete ]`.

-## Code Management

-Selecting Help ...
-Code management in Cuis from the World menu opens a window titled "Managing your code in Cuis".
-That offers the following advice:

-> Code that is not part of the Cuis Core image itself,
-> like applications, frameworks and libraries, should be stored in Packages.
-> New code that are meant as patches, fixes or additions;
-> that could eventually become part of Cuis itself, is not part of any Package,
-> and is therefore automatically stored in ChangeSets.

 ### File List